byaliego/AWS-Architect-Solutions/README.md

    <details>
     <summary>
     ❓ A company's application is running on Amazon EC2 instances in a single Region.
 In the event of a disaster, a solutions architect needs to ensure that the resources can also be deployed to a second Region.
-Which combination of actions should the solutions architect take to accomplish this?
-(Choose two.) </summary>
+Which combination of actions should the solutions architect take to accomplish this? </summary>
     </br></br>
     <blockquote>  Launch a new EC2 instance from an Amazon Machine Image (AMI) in a new Region + Copy an Amazon Machine Image (AMI) of an EC2 instance and specify a different Region for the destination.
    Amazon Machine Image (AMI) Copy.
 AMI Copy enables you to easily copy your Amazon Machine Images between AWS